Strobesstrobes

 What is Kerberoasting?

-Kerberoasting requests Kerberos service tickets for accounts that have a Service Principal Name, then cracks them offline.
+Kerberoasting requests Kerberos service tickets for accounts that have a Service Principal Name, then cracks them offline with hashcat mode 13100.
 The ticket is encrypted with the service account's password hash, so a weak password yields the plaintext.
 It needs only a valid domain user and rarely triggers alerts.

 What is the difference between Kerberoasting and AS-REP roasting?

 Kerberoasting targets service accounts with SPNs and requires a valid domain account to request the tickets.
 AS-REP roasting targets accounts with Kerberos pre-authentication disabled and needs no credentials at all, just the account name.
-Both produce hashes you crack offline with hashcat.
+Both produce hashes you crack offline, mode 13100 and 18200 respectively.

 What are ADCS ESC1 to ESC8 attacks?

 They are a set of Active Directory Certificate Services misconfigurations cataloged by SpecterOps that let attackers obtain privileged certificates.
 ESC1, for example, lets a low-privilege user enroll a certificate with an arbitrary subject name and authenticate as a domain admin.
-Certipy detects and exploits most of them.
+Certipy detects and exploits most of them in a few commands.

 What is DCSync?

 DCSync abuses Active Directory replication rights to ask a domain controller for password hashes as if it were another DC.
 With the right permissions an attacker pulls the krbtgt hash and every account's hash without running code on the DC.
-Tools include mimikatz and impacket's secretsdump.py.
+Tools include mimikatz and impacket's secretsdump.py with the -just-dc flag.

 What is a golden ticket attack?

 A golden ticket is a forged Kerberos ticket-granting ticket created using the krbtgt account's hash.
 Because the krbtgt key signs all tickets in the domain, an attacker who has it can impersonate any user indefinitely.
-The only real remediation is rotating the krbtgt password twice.
+The only real remediation is rotating the krbtgt password twice, which invalidates all existing tickets.

 How do you defend Active Directory against these attacks?

-Use strong, long passwords on service accounts, enable AES and pre-authentication, remove dangerous ACLs and delegation, lock down certificate templates, and deploy LAPS.
+Move service accounts to gMSA, enable AES and pre-authentication, remove dangerous ACLs and delegation, harden certificate templates so enrollees cannot supply a SAN, and deploy LAPS.
 Monitor for DCSync replication from non-DCs and rotate krbtgt regularly.
-Continuous attack-path testing keeps these controls honest.
+Continuous attack-path testing keeps these controls honest as the directory drifts.

 Sources and references